 Higher education institutions are obliged to ensure their digital learning materials and technologies are accessible to all their students, including those with disabilities.
 Recent policy developments emphasize that higher education institutions should prioritize digital accessibility.

-And as higher education institutions work at digitizing their instructional programming, they should understand the underlying legal and policy parameters like the importance and need of PDF accessibility to ensure equal participation for all their wards.
+And as higher education institutions work at digitizing their instructional programming, they should understand the underlying legal and policy parameters like the importance and need for PDF accessibility to ensure equal participation for all their wards.

 Have a question?